Studio Security Overview

 Studio server connections are initiated by Revu clients, but the system does not send inbound connection requests back to the client.
 Primary communication and transmission of files, markups and other rich data uses the HTTPS protocol, while encryption and authentication uses the Transport Layer Security (TLS) protocol.

 Below are the domains that are used by Studio services environments.
-If you are only accessing a specific Studio environment, you only need to whitelist the domains specific for that environment, along with the required global services.
+If you are only accessing a specific Studio environment, you only need to allowlist the domains specific for that environment, along with the required global services.

 Studio-Related Email Domains